konstantinosalatzas/bdn2csv/README.md

 * imported from XML or CSV file but
 * exported only to CSV file,

-I developed bdn2csv to transform an XML Export file into the equivalent CSV Import file:
+I developed bdn2csv to transform an XML Export file into an equivalent CSV Import file:

 * for a user to edit it as a spreadsheet